 Every 12 years, the small town of Shravanabelagola in Karnataka turns into a conglomeration of hundreds of thousands of visitors from around the world.
 The occasion- the celebration of the Mahamastakabhisheka ceremony.
 One of the biggest festivals for the Jain community, it honors Lord Bahubali, a revered Jain icon.

-Mahamastakabhisheka Event Schedule
+Mahamastakabhisheka Event Schedule in Feb 2018

 |Feb 7 – 11||Panchakalyana Mahotsava|

 |Feb 17||Mahamastakabhisheka with 108 kalashas and panchamruta abhisheka|

 |Fer 18-25||Mahamastakabhisheka with 1008 kalashas and panchamruta abhisheka|

 - Rajatha Kalash

 - Shatabdi Kalash

 - Tamara Kalash

 - Janamangala Kalash